ProtoSchool/protoschool.github.io/README.md

 The project maintainers will take care of making any updates needed to ensure your project is featured in any relevant course listings.

+## Troubleshooting

+### Clearing cached data from localStorage

+In order to save the user's progress as they work, ProtoSchool uses [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to save cached code and lesson state between visits.
+This feature works when the user visits the site repeatedly in the same web browser, so long as they aren't using incognito or private mode.
+Although this solution doesn't work across browsers (a user would see a different history in Chrome than in Firefox, for example), we find that it enables us to provided a nicely customized experience for most users without requiring a login.

+On occasion, while developing a lesson, you may want to view the site as though you're a first-time visitor for testing purposes.
+To do this, you have a few options:
+- Open the site in an icognito or private window using your normal web browser
+- Open the site in a web browser you haven't used before (Firefox if you normally use Chrome, etc.)
+- Clear the localStorage in your main browser by opening the console in your inspector and entering the command `localStorage.clear()`, then refreshing your browser.

+Note that your user history on the live website (https://proto.school) is different from that in your local testing environment (localhost), so deleting your cache in the development environment won't affect your history on the live site.

 ## License